D-Bits/Northwind-Data-Warehouse/README.md

     ```

 - Once you have both of those installed, simply run `sudo astro dev start` from the project root directory to boostrap the Docker containers.
+- After the containers have bootstraped, login to the Postgres server with a client of your choice, and create two databases: `northwind`, and
+`northwind_dw`.

 - Then, navigate to [localhost:8080](localhost:8080) in your browser.